2022-223 UNITY 25 Under 25 Awardee

-Ajah-Rain Yellowhair, Navajo, NM – Ajah intends to pursue a major in Political science and global affairs to become a policy development maker that assists in implementing humanitarian aid efforts.
-Her skills would be applied to help the people of the Navajo Nation regarding structure in governance and policies.
-She plans to pursue a future focus on educational studies to improve the educational institutions in the Navajo Nation.
-As a Navajo Preparatory alumni, she plans to attend the University of Portland, and connecting with the local WeRNative will allow me to work with native communities.
-Ajah’s life goal is to advance the current and next indigenous youth to brighter futures through holistic healing through service.
+Meet Ajah-Rain!
+Ajah shares that she “intends to pursue a major in Political science and global affairs to become a policy development maker that assists in implementing humanitarian aid efforts.
+Moreover, my skills would be applied to help the people of the Navajo Nation regarding structure in governance and policies.
+I would also like to pursue a future focus on educational studies to improve the educational institutions in the Navajo Nation.
+I hope that attending the University of Portland and connecting with the local WeRNative will allow me to work with native communities.
+My life goal is to advance the current and next indigenous youth to brighter futures by holistic healing through service.”
+Ajah was selected from a pool of Native youth leaders under the age of 25 from across the country who actively address community issues.
+Ajah joins the following Navajo Prep Alumni in this coveted leadership award: 2014 Kelly Charley, 2016 Eric Woody, 2018 Kellian Staggers, and Tristan Joe.
+UNITY interviewed the Advisor for the Navajo Preparatory School’s Naat’aanii Youth Council Denise Yazzie Jensen to learn more about Ajah.
+Read more to learn about her community impact.